mattermost/mattermost-handbook/operations/sales/partner-programs.md

 ## Partner Evaluation License

 As a Value-Added Reseller or System Integrators Partner, you are eligible to request a renewable 1-year Enterprise license for up to 50 users.
 * Visit https://www.mattermost.com/trial/ to complete a trial form.
 Be sure to add [RESELLER] after your organization name.
+You will automatically receive a temporary 30-day license to the email address provided.
 * Send an email to partners@mattermost.com to notify us once the above steps are completed, so we can review your application and match it against our certified reseller database.
+If you require an Enterprise license for more than 50 users, let us know in the email.
-* Expect delivery within 2-3 business days.
+* Expect delivery of the license within 2-3 business days.

 ## Mattermost Partner Program FAQ